anatomic/zero-to-live-fp-js-workshop/workshop/process-management.md

 PM2 is process manager which can be used in development and production environments (and also in containers - have a look through the workshop code to see how that works) and offers us a nice way of working with microservice/function-as-a-service style node.js apps.

 Covering PM2 in great depth would take way longer than the time allocated for this workshop (so go read the docs!) but, in a nutshell, with some basic configuration in place we can get horizontally scaled processed and restart on file change functionally with very little effort.
+(More information on how to use PM2 with docker is [available on the PM2 website](http://pm2.keymetrics.io/docs/usage/docker-pm2-nodejs/))

 ### Useful commands